 Maintain performance with proper nutrition

 During training or competition, especially during prolonged efforts, maintaining energy levels and hydration is crucial.
-Consuming easily digestible carbohydrates is essential for a cyclist's nutrition, as they can be quickly absorbed and used as energy.
+Consuming easily digestible carbohydrates becomes essential for a cyclist's nutrition, as these can be quickly absorbed and used as energy.
 Sports drinks and energy gels are practical and effective options.

-The recommended amount is approximately 45 to 90g of carbohydrates per hour of exercise , adjustable according to the intensity and duration of the exercise, as well as personal and environmental conditions.
-All training should be done gradually to improve your tolerance.
+The recommended amount is approximately 45 to 90g of carbohydrates per hour of exercise , adjustable according to the intensity and duration of the effort, as well as personal and environmental conditions.
+And all of this should be increased gradually to improve tolerance.

 Post-training and post-competition recovery

-Recommended foods and drinks for a quick recovery
+Recommended foods and drinks for a speedy recovery

 The recovery phase is just as important as preparation, as it allows the body to repair and improve.
 Post-workout or post-competition nutrition should focus on replenishing glycogen stores, repairing muscle tissue, and rehydrating the body.